Canelo Alvarez falls to second career defeat as Dmitry Bivol stuns Mexican star to defend WBA light heavyweight title - NewsBreak

 Expectations were high as Alvarez entered the bout following a dominating performance over Caleb Plant last November.

-The Mexican powerhouse had landed Plant in the infirmary on that occasion - and looked in pristine shape on his way to the ring back in the light heavyweight division.
+The Mexican powerhouse had landed Plant in the infirmary on that occasion - and looked huge on his way to the ring back in the light heavyweight division.

 But from the off, Bilov's jab was a huge problem for Canelo who could not get in range to land his power punches.